south-bend-code-works/intro-to-web-dev/lessons/module3/live_session_1_instructor_template.md

 Agenda:
 0. House Keeping: Cover any issues / concerns for the course.
+0.5.
+Please ask questions
+  - I know it is review but please ask questions
 1. Databases in general
   - store data
   - not unfamiliar with them even if we haven't used one ourselves